 After processing, the Greenland halibut is shipped straight from our factories to the customer.
 The Greenland halibut is a popular fish and the demand is strong and stable.
 In Asia, the Greenland halibut is mainly sold as whole fish or with the guts removed.
 In Europe, the fish is most popular as fillets, loins or ready meals such as fish soups or breaded products.

 The Greenland halibut has been a delicacy in Greenland for centuries, but has with good reason also won popularity around the world.
 It is easy to work with, almost impossible to overcook and works in numerous dishes.
 This makes the Greenland halibut an easily incorporated ingredient in cooking.

 Loins from our Greenland halibut makes cooking easy with uniform portion ready sizes and no waste

 The texture of the flesh is soft and tender, with a bright white appearance both cooked and raw.
 In terms of flavour, the Greenland halibut offers a sweet and mild umami experience, which is complimented well by a slightly sour or bitter opponent, or by a touch of salt to enhance the umami and lessen the sweetness.

-In terms of nutrition, the Greenland halibut offers a high content of healthy fat and omega-3 fatty acids, while also being a good source of vitamin B6, vitamin D, phosphorus and selenium.
+In terms of nutrition, the Greenland halibut offers a high content of healthy fat and omega-3 fatty acids, while also being a good source of vitamin D, phosphorus and selenium.